 For a home, the payment is currently 21.09 pence per kWh, based on the expected output of your system and paid over seven years.
 For non-domestic buildings (anything from a B&B to a school or a factory) the payment is 10.98 pence per kWh, measured by a heat meter and paid over 20 years.

 A family-size solar water heating system may contribute 1500kWh of heat per year.
 At 21.09p per kWh over seven years the total payment would be about £2200.
 In addition, you should save £500 to £1000 on fuel over the first seven years, depending on the fuel being replaced.
 These fuel savings will continue for many years and be worth more to you as fuel prices rise.

 See Ofgem’s RHI pages to find out about the eligibility requirements and how to apply.

 For some additional details, see our questions and answers section below, and the books we sell.
 You can also visit us to look at the solar water heating systems we have on display here.

 Related QuestionsHow do I find a solar water heating installer?

 When installing a solar water heating (solar thermal) system, finding a qualified professional installer is important to ensure the system is properly installed and the control system set up.

 It’s well worth getting quotes from a few different installers to compare, so you get a fair price.

-To receive financial support through the Renewable Heat Incentive (RHI), it will be mandatory that your installer as well as the equipment used are certified under the Microgeneration Certification Scheme (MCS).
+To receive financial support through the Renewable Heat Incentive (RHI), systems need to certified under the Microgeneration Certification Scheme (MCS).
 The MCS website lists accredited installers and products.